ADMISSIONS & FINANCIAL AID

 How big is Suffolk Law School?

-With 1,090 full-time J.D. students and 591 part-time students, Suffolk Law ranks as the fifth largest law school in the country, offering a wide range of courses and activities.
-The LL.M. program enrolls only 40 students, meaning the graduate staff know each student by name.
+As one of the largest law school in the country, Suffolk Law offers a wide range of courses and activities.
+The LL.M. program enrolls approximately 25 students, meaning the graduate staff know each student by name.